Then & Now: The history of freight shipping.

 2012 - Freightquote moves more than one million shipments in a year.

 Shipping methods have evolved through the years from wheeled carts to trucks.
 Today and throughout history, shippers have sought out the safest and fastest ways to transport goods from here to there.

 The transportation of goods is always changing.
 As shippers embrace digital innovations, many are turning to the web for shipping solutions, and 3PLs provide shippers with enhanced capabilities to manage their logistics operations.

-At Freightquote, we provide shippers with competitive freight rates from hundreds of carriers to ensure the most efficient shipping solution.
+At Freightquote by C.H.
+Robinson, we provide shippers with competitive freight rates from hundreds of carriers to ensure the most efficient shipping solution.
 Our advanced enterprise transportation management system keeps our clients organized and informed about their shipments.
 The history of shipping is still emerging and we’re glad to be a part of it.

 Do you have a shipment to book?Get Free Quotes